dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

   socially distributed epistemic structures
   - TODO: rename #1

+#### (1) Whither Are An Individual's Epistemic Structures Rooted?

-- (1) rooting epistemic structures in the metaphysical
+- rooting epistemic structures in the metaphysical
   - either they are bound to the material or to the ideal.
   - but also, the individual hosting the knowledge structures may not reason about how they choose to root knowledge or they may do so irrationally
-- (2) mutating epistemic structures
-- (3) inferences based on the likely differential of epistemic structures. kant already developed this to some extent, if you understand his ideas.
-  - this is why philosophy is so critical

-#### (1) The churn of social consequences mainly resulting from how epistemic structures are rooted in either the idealistic or ideal conceptions of the metaphsyical.
+- The churn of social consequences mainly resulting from how epistemic structures are rooted in either the idealistic or ideal conceptions of the metaphsyical.

 - describe the major consequences between these two epistemic premises of knowledge